mjhaxby/hex/README.md

 So far there are nine activities available: Anagram, Backs to the Board, Blockbusters, Crack the code, Crossword, Decisions, Falling Words, Match and Treasure Hunt.
 It's also possible to create your own activities.

 ## How do I use it?
 The simplest way is to simply copy and paste a list of vocabulary (with translation or definitions) from a Word or Excel document into **hex**.
 You can press *run* to open the activity, probably for use in the classroom, or you can press *export* to create an HTML file (or SCORM file).
 You can then put this HTML file on a Learning Management System, like Moodle, so that your students can use them individually.
 Some activities work best in the classroom, like *Backs to the board*.
 Others, you’re more likely to use as individual activities, like *Match*, either in a computer lab or at home.
+Some activities (notably *Decisions* and *Escape Game*) require a little more construction to get up and running.
+The easiest way to see how any of the activities work is to try the examples which can be found in the settings.

 ## How do I get it?
 Find the latest version under **Releases** on the right-hand side.